 KNIFE SHARPENING CLASSES

-We teach knife sharpening classes in our store near Venice Beach (1501 Main St. #105, Venice, CA 90291).
+We teach knife sharpening classes in our store in Beverly Hills (8642 Wilshire Blvd., Beverly Hills, CA 90211).
 All knife sharpening classes are held as 1-on-1 classes to allow me to most effectively utilize my time with the student.

 In 1-on-1 classes, I can adjust each class to suit the skill level of each student.
 Classes can range from very basic to advanced sharpening techniques, and I am always more than happy to focus on specific areas if that is required.